davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 https://aws.amazon.com/caching/best-practices/

-- Only cache the data if it is effective or that data
+- Only cache the data if it is effective for that data
   - E.g. data that doesn't change that frequently
 - Is it safe?
 E.g. can it be eventually consistent
 - It is structured well for caching, e.g. key-valur pair